jonasgwt/ChargeEV/README.md

 We have also used background location tracking to retrieve users' location when they make their way to a charger location during a booking, even when their app is closed.
 If the user does not allow for background tracking, during the live tracking page, hosts will be informed that the location of the user might not be updated.

+**Notifications**

+As a user, you will receive notifications

+* upon arrival at charger location
+* when the host verifies your payment

+This is achieved by making use of expo push notifications.
+Upon launch of the app, we will prompt the user for permission to send push notifications.
+If accepted, we will generate a unique `expoPushToken`, and store it in firebase.
+When sending a notification, we made use of Expo Push API and the unique token we received earlier to send a notification to a user.

 <br>

 **Note:** As we do not have information on charger types and pricing for public chargers, filtering by charger type or sorting by cheapest will not display any public chargers.